wang701/v4/content/hero/index.md

 buttonText: 'Get In Touch'
 ---

-I'm a Senior Navigation Engineer at John Deere Intelligent Solutions Group.
-I have a strong interest in architecting and implementing navigation algorithms for GNSS receivers.
+I'm a Senior Data Scientist at the Climate Corporation.
+I have a strong interest in designing data processing and visualizing solutions for all sorts of agricultural machine data.